Stocks edge lower, oil prices rise despite release of crude

-Stocks edged lower in choppy trading on Wall Street Tuesday as gains from banks and energy companies tempered losses from communications and technology companies.
+Stocks edged lower in choppy trading on Wall Street Tuesday as losses from communication and technology companies tempered gains elsewhere in the market.

 Bond yields edged higher.
-The yield on the 10-year Treasury rose to 1.65% from 1.63% late Monday.
+The yield on the 10-year Treasury rose to 1.66% from 1.63% late Monday.
 That helped send banks higher.
-Bank of America rose 2.1%.
+JPMorgan Chase rose 2.2%

-Prices for U.S. crude oil rose 2.6% and wholesale gasoline rose 2.7% despite the fact that President Joe Biden ordered 50 million barrels of oil released from the nation’s strategic reserve to help bring down energy costs.
+The price of U.S. crude oil rose 2.5% and wholesale gasoline rose 3.5% despite the fact that President Joe Biden ordered 50 million barrels of oil released from the nation’s strategic reserve to help bring down energy costs.
 The move was made in concert with other big oil-consuming nations.

+Several travel-related companies gained ground ahead as people prepare to travel for the Thanksgiving holiday.
+Hilton Worldwide rose 0.9% and Booking Holdings rose 1.6%.

 Retailers were mixed ahead of the official start of the key holiday shopping season.
-Discount retailer Dollar Tree rose 7.6%.
-Starbucks rose 1.2%.
-Best Buy slumped 12.8% as concerns about tighter margins outweighed solid earnings.
+Discount retailer Dollar Tree jumped 10.6% for the biggest gain in the S&P 500.
+Starbucks rose 1.4%.
+Best Buy slumped 12.9% as concerns about tighter margins outweighed solid earnings.

-Several travel-related companies gained ground ahead as people prepare to travel for the Thanksgiving holiday.
-Hilton rose 1.1% and Booking Holdings rose 1.2%.

 Investors are facing a holiday-shortened week.
 Markets are closed on Thursday for Thanksgiving and will close early on Friday.